The Flores lab is hiring!

 Summary of position:

-The laboratory of Dr. Cecilia Flores (lab website) at McGill University is looking for a full time Research Assistant with experience and knowledge handling rodents and in general laboratory procedures.
+The laboratory of Dr. Cecilia Flores at McGill University is looking for a full time Research Assistant with experience in molecular biology methods to join her dynamic translational research group

 Description of tasks: